commerfrutta.com Listed by lockbit5 Ransomware Group

 Commerfrutta is a trusted fruit and vegetable wholesaler based in Cerlongo di Goito, Mantova.
 They s...

-On March 9, 2026, the ransomware group LockBit5 added commerfrutta.com to its public leak site, confirming that internal files belonging to the Italian fruit and vegetable wholesaler had been exfiltrated.
+On March 9, 2026, the ransomware group LockBit5 added commerfrutta.com to its public leak site, claiming that internal files belonging to the Italian fruit and vegetable wholesaler had been exfiltrated.
 The company, based in Cerlongo di Goito, Mantova, joins a long list of organizations whose customer, supplier, and employee records now sit on a dark-web extortion platform.
 If your name, address, phone number, email, or payment details appear in those files, the breach is already about you and your family.

 Public reporting indicates that LockBit5 published a post on its leak site detailing the compromise of Commerfrutta’s internal systems.
 The data consists of internal files exfiltrated during a ransomware incident; the exact volume and full list of exposed record types remain unconfirmed by the company.
 No specific victim count has been released, and the precise date of initial intrusion is not yet public.
 The listing appeared on March 9, 2026, and follows the group’s standard pattern of publishing samples to pressure payment.